 Naevius was most famous for his comedies and his epic, the Bellum Poenicum (Punic War), written in his exile at Utica.
 This work, of which only about 65 lines of thousands survive, was important for being the first wholly Roman epic (as opposed to Andronicus‘ translation of the Odyssey, which is the first epic in Latin).

 The Bellum Punicum was written in Saturnians and covers the First Punic War, though also includes the origins of Rome and Carthage traced back to Troy and Phoenicia respectively.
-It was likely a model for Vergil’s Aeneid and Ennius‘ Annales, which likely skipped over the First Punic War completely because of Naevius’ earlier treatment.
+It was likely a model for Vergil’s Aeneid and Ennius‘ Annales, the latter of which likely skipped over the First Punic War because of Naevius’ poem.

-The chief form of comedies at this time were the palliatae, adaptations of Greek comedies, though he also wrote a number of togatae, which use Roman subjects instead of Greek.
+Naevius was also a prolific comedy writer.
+The chief form of comedies at this time were the palliatae, adaptations of Greek comedies, though he also wrote a number of togatae, which used Roman subjects instead of Greek.
 The names of thirty-two comedies are transmitted to us: Acontizomenos, Agitatoria, Agrypuntes, Assitogiola, Carbonaria, Chlamydaria, Colax, Cemetria, Corollaria, Dementes, Demetrius, Dolus, Figulus, Glaucoma, Gymnasticus, Hariolus, Lampadio, Leo, Nagido, Neruolaria, Pellicus, Personata, Proiectus, Quadrigemini, Stalagmus, Stigmatias, Tarentilla, Technicus, Testicularia, Tribacelus, Triphallus, and Tunicularia.
 Of them, the names Assitogiola, Cemetria, Pellicus, and Tribacelus could be corrupt.

 We know the names of fewer tragedies: Danae, Equos Troianus, Hector Proficiscens, Hesiona, Iphigenia, and Lycurgus.